Ceramic Zirconia Implants

 But the one-piece design of CeraRoot ceramic zirconia implants can eliminate all of these problems.
 As a result, the form of the tissues around the one-piece implants looks quite similar to the natural dentition.

-Due to advancements over decades, more ceramic components have been integrated into dentistry owing to their clinically proven strength and aesthetic benefits.
-Increasingly, all-ceramic crowns and implant abutments are being included in treatment plans.
+Due to advancements over the years, more ceramic components have been used in dentistry owing to their strength and aesthetics.
+Increasingly, all-ceramic crowns and abutments are being included in treatment plans.
 Moreover, the implant itself can be used as a one-piece design constructed from bio-compatible zirconia.
 CeraRoot implants offer the best dental solution when it comes to optimal function, natural appearance, and superior health.

 Benefits Of Zirconia Dental Implants